pay-theory/pay-theory-docs/OVERVIEW/RECURRING.md

 # Recurring Quick Start

-This guide will walk you through the steps to create a recurring payment in PayTheory.
-You will need to use both the PayTheory SDK and the PayTheory GraphQL API.
+This guide will walk you through the steps to create a recurring payment in Pay Theory.
+You will need to use both the Pay Theory SDK and the Pay Theory GraphQL API.

 ## Step 1: Create a Payment Method Token